 Contributed by Maine Historical Society

-She lived in Milton, but had earlier lived in Maine and was in Maine during the Indian conflicts and left Maine as a result.
+She lived in Milton, Massachusetts, but had earlier lived in Maine.
+She left Maine during the Indian wars of the late 17th Century.

 - Title: Samuel Sewall letter regarding female prisoner, 1693

 - Creator: Sewall, Samuel

 - Creation Date: 1693-07-14

 - Subject Date: 1693-07-14